omkumar001/Basic_HTML5/Readme.txt

-Here , I have used Basic HTML to bulid a vey basic login page , svg animation and creating tables.
+Here , I have used HTML5 to bulid a vey basic login page , svg animation and tables.

 **************************************************